 2. Get Your Hearing Test at an ENT Office

 The Otolaryngologist’s or Ear, Nose, and Throat doctor’s office usually has an audiologist on staff.
 You can call ahead to make an appointment.

 3. Take a Hearing Test at a Wholesale Store

 Places like Costco or Sam’s Club not only carry hearing aid batteries on the cheap but also offer hearing tests in their hearing aid centers.
 The hearing test is free, but you will want to call in advance because appointments get booked quickly.
 Many people have to wait a few weeks for a test.

 4. Go to an Audiology Franchise for a Hearing Test

-Places like Miracle Ear and HearUSA, audiology chains located all over the country, provide hearing tests and sell hearing aids.
-You’ll need to schedule an appointment with the audiology franchise and make sure to request a copy of your hearing test.
+Places like Miracle-Ear, HearUSA, and Audicus have clinics across the country.
+They provide hearing tests and sell hearing aids in stores.
+You’ll need to schedule an appointment with the audiology clinic and make sure to request a copy of your hearing test.